VGP/vgp-tools/README.md

 ### Authors:  Gene Myers, Richard Durbin, and the Vertebrate Genome Project Assembly Group
 ### Date: February 18-22, 2019
-### Last Update: August 25, 2019
+### Last Update: January 20, 2020

 <br>
 <br>

 # 0. Introduction

-VGP-Tools is a growing collection of tools that operate on all the forms of data involved in a DNA sequencing and assembly project, and a data format framework for all such data called VGP-Formats.
-The specification of the content of the several types of data files involved, is a very simple ASCII format that is easy for both humans and programs to read and interpret.
-For efficiency, there is an indexedd and compressed binary representation of every file type that the tools operate upon, with a converter to and from the ASCII form when desired.
+VGP-Tools is a growing collection of tools designed to operate on all the forms of data involved in a DNA sequencing and assembly project.
+The specification of the content of the several types of data files involved has a very simple ASCII format that is easy for both humans and programs to read and interpret.
+Moreover, there is a corresponding compressed and indexed binary representation for each ASCII datum so that production VGP tools are very efficient in time and the size of the data files they manipulate.
+A simple converter allows one to move between the ASCII and binary representations of data.

-The file format allows one to represent source data, process intermediates, and the ultimate reconstructed genome assemblies for a large-scale DNA sequencing project.
+The framework allows one to represent source data, process intermediates, and the ultimate reconstructed genome assemblies for a large-scale DNA sequencing project.
 There are six **primary file types**, one for each of *sequences*, *restriction maps*, *alignments*, *links*, *breaks*, and *lists*, that contain a collection of objects of a given type.
 Each of these primary file types can be specialized as a **secondary file type** that ensures certain